keatmin/golang-learning/gowtests/README.md

 3. when time.Sleep is added test will take 3s to run, quick feedback loop is needed and slow test ruins productivity
 4. Spies are a kind of mock which can record how a dependency is used.
 They can record the arguments sent in, how many times it has been called, etc.

 5. If refactoring causes a lot of tests to be changed, it's a sign of testing too much implementation details.
-Try to test for behaviour.
+Try to test for behavior.

 6. When writing a test, consider whether the test tests for behaviour or the implementation details? if the code needs to be refactored, does the test have to change?
 ```text